repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint TheOppositeMayNotBeItsOwnOpposite
+/*
-message 'The opposite may not be its own opposite'
+The opposite may not be its own opposite
+*/

 context EReference